sksmagr23/DSA-notes/greedy/notes.md

 ### Limitations

 - Not all problems can be solved using greedy algorithms.
 For some problems, dynamic programming or other approaches are required to guarantee an optimal solution.
+- Greedy approach can not be applied if there is no uniformity in the problem structure or if future consequences of current choices are significant.